Sip 'n Dip Lounge: History and design

 The establishment features a glass wall behind the bar looking into an indoor swimming pool where swimmers can be seen under water.
 It is located inside the O'Haire Motor Inn, which was built in 1962.
 The concept of a swimming pool designed so that underwater swimmers can be viewed from inside the bar was original to the building, as the person who built the O'Haire had been inspired by a similar design he saw when visiting the Playboy Club in Chicago.
 When built in the 1960s, the O'Haire Motor Inn was considered "swank" and modern, and the tiki concept was popular, in part due to the then-recent admission of Hawaii to the United States as a state.
 The tropical theme was also viewed as a fun concept for Montana, a landlocked state with long, cold winters.

 Though tiki bars in general declined in popularity in the late 1970s and 1980s until the revival of the style in the 1990s, the Sip 'n Dip survived with few changes.
 During the 1990s, the idea of having mermaids swim in the pool during evening bar hours was the brainchild of the bar's general manager, Sandra Johnson-Thares, and her mother, who wanted to add a "fun factor".
 It began with a single "mermaid" in the pool on New Year's Eve in 1995.
 Today, Johnson-Thares makes the mermaid costumes herself and said, "I never in my life believed the mermaid attraction would be such a big hit.
 People are fascinated with them, and it's not something you'd expect to see in Montana."

 The bar has a bamboo ceiling, traditional cocktails, local Montana microbrews and specialty drinks such as the "fish bowl", a 64 usoz cocktail that has nine shots of different liquors.
 It also has an outdoor patio open during the summer, from June to September.

 Entertainment

 Piano Pat

-"Piano Pat" Spoonheim (1934-2021) played piano at the bar four nights a week for over 50 years.
-Called "the heart of the Sip 'n Dip", Spoonheim was a great-grandmother.
+Patricia Yvonne "Piano Pat" Sponheim (née Wehr, 1934-2021) played piano at the bar four nights a week for over 50 years.
+Called "the heart of the Sip 'n Dip", Sponheim was a great-grandmother.
 She performed what one reviewer described as "unusual covers" of songs, particularly those of Frank Sinatra, Neil Diamond and Elvis Presley.
 She had a playing style called "jazzy" and a voice described variously as "lived-in", "soulful" and "husky".
 One of her most requested covers was "Sweet Caroline", where she often led patrons in sing-alongs.
 Her personal favorite was said to be "Try a Little Tenderness", but in a 2020 interview, she declared her favorite song was Presley's "Can't Help Falling in Love".